josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_first_2d_shader.md

 ```

 Certain nodes, like Sprite2Ds, have a dedicated texture variable that can be accessed
-in the shader using TEXTURE.
+in the shader using `TEXTURE`.
 If you want to use the Sprite2D texture to combine
-with other colors, you can use the UV with the texture function to access
+with other colors, you can use the `UV` with the `texture` function to access
 this variable.
 Use them to redraw the Sprite2D with the texture.

 ```